Amnesty International UK – two organisations working to defend human rights

 What membership of the UK Section means

-The UK Section is a membership organisation.
-As well as contributing to our human rights work, your membership entitles you to have a say in how the organisation is run.
-Members are eligible to put forward resolutions and vote at the UK Section’s Annual General Meeting (AGM).
-They also have the right to stand for election to the Board of Directors of the UK Section and to participate in those elections.
-Membership is the foundation of the global democracy of the Amnesty International movement.
+What your membership means: participation in our democracy and helping fund the work of Amnesty International UK Section.
+As well as contributing to our human rights work, membership entitles you to have a say in how the organisation is run.
+Members have the right to stand for election to the Board of Directors of the UK Section and to participate in those elections, they can also put forward resolutions and vote at the UK Section’s Annual General Meeting (AGM).
+Membership is the foundation of the democracy of the Amnesty International movement around the world.

 To be a member of the UK Section, you must pay a membership fee, which is a fixed price cost.
 The UK Section cannot benefit from Gift Aid on membership payments, as it is not a charity.
 Many members choose to make an additional contribution on top of their membership fee, further boosting the scale of human rights work that the UK Section can carry out.